mqttjs/MQTT.js/README.md

 If you are using a **self-signed certificate**, pass the `rejectUnauthorized: false` option.
 Beware that you are exposing yourself to man in the middle attacks, so it is a configuration that is not recommended for production environments.

-If your broker requires username and password, you can add `username` and `password` to the `options` object.

 If you are connecting to a broker that supports only MQTT 3.1 (not 3.1.1 compliant), you should pass these additional options: